talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     //manager_auth.setApiKeyPrefix("Token");

     ManagementApi apiInstance = new ManagementApi(defaultClient);
-    String applicationIds = "applicationIds_example"; // String | Filter by one or more Application IDs, separated by a comma.
+    String applicationIds = "applicationIds_example"; // String | Checks if the given catalog or its attributes are referenced in the specified Application ID.  **Note**: If no Application ID is provided, we check for all connected Applications.
     String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
     Integer pageSize = 1000; // Integer | The number of items in the response.
     Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.